-In this post, we shall make a few experimental observations about the -spectral radius and dimensionality reduction that given evidence that the
+In this post, we shall make a few experimental observations about the -spectral radius and dimensionality reduction that give evidence that the

 This post is currently a work in progress, so I will be updating this post with more information.
 Let be the collection of all tuples